notaryproject/notation/specs/registry-auth.md

 ## Credential Store

 As local credentials may be required to access the remote registries, they need to be stored and accessed securely.
 To achieve maximum security, credential helpers are preferred so that credentials are stored in the system key chain with better protection.
-If credential helpers are not available, notation will fall back to credential files with proper access control.
+If credential helpers are not available, credentials SHOULD be provided to notation via command line parameters `--username` / `--password` or environment variables `NOTATION_USERNAME` / `NOTATION_PASSWORD`.

 ### Credential Helper